apache/orc/site/_docs/core-java-config.md

   <td><code>orc.bloom.filter.write.version</code></td>
   <td>utf8</td>
   <td>
-    Which version of the bloom filters should we write.
+    (Deprecated) Which version of the bloom filters should we write.
 The choices are:   original - writes two versions of the bloom filters for use by              both old and new readers.   utf8 - writes just the new bloom filters.
   </td>
 </tr>
 <tr>